NEU-Libraries/drs-toolkit-wp-theme/README.md

  [DRS Toolkit Plugin](https://github.com/NEU-Libraries/drs-toolkit-wordpress)

-If you would like menus on single pages/posts (not drs items) that reflect menu hierarchy, install and enable "[Menu Breadcrumb](https://wordpress.org/plugins/menu-breadcrumb/)" Wordpress plugin.
+If you would like breadcrumbs on single pages/posts (not drs items) that reflect hierarchy, simply drag and drop the pages in the wp-admin pages screen to nest.